rupol/Front-End/README.md

 # Key Conservation App

-> Save the Animals connects conservation supporters with the causes they care most about.
+> Key Conservation connects conservation supporters with the causes they care most about.

 This is a new release of an app originally designed during a Lambda School build week.